djacquel/WikiToJekyll/readme.md

 This has been made as a rake task, that's allows you to make a cron job with last command.

-## Todo
+## Workarounds

-The wiki mardown is a little different from the default Jekyll markdown.
+The github wiki mardown is a little different from the default Jekyll markdown (kramdown).

 ```
 ... end of sentence